 Privacy laws are only getting stricter in an era where GDPR and data encryption are everything.
 So, where does that leave anxious managers who suspect something is awry?

 “Although an employer may own the computer, facilities and networks that employees use to send emails – both business-related and private – there is no carte blanche right for an employer to covertly monitor and access all such emails,” he explained.
-“If an employee has consented to the monitoring of their emails, and a suitable contractual provision exists in the employee’s employment agreement or employer policies that allows such monitoring, then such monitoring may occur without a breach of the Privacy Act.”
+“If an employee has consented to the monitoring of their emails, and a suitable contractual provision exists in the employee’s employment agreement or employer policies that allow such monitoring, then such monitoring may occur without a breach of the Privacy Act.”

 Ethically, employers should be respecting certain aspects of their employees’ privacy.
-That being said, leaders do have a right to ensure that productivity is thriving with remote workers – and that time declared ‘working from home’ isn’t code for Netflix and a beer.
+That being said, leaders do have a right to ensure that productivity is thriving with remote workers – and that time declared ‘working from home isn’t code for Netflix and a beer.
 It’s all about transparency and openness – from both parties.
-Having said that if employers or managers have personal interest in spying their employees then it one of the biggest disadvantage of IT industry.
+Having said that if employers or managers have a personal interest in spying on their employees then it one of the biggest disadvantage of IT industry.